JuliaDiff/ChainRulesCore.jl/docs/src/gradient_accumulation.md

 The AD software must transform that into something which repeatedly sums up the gradient of each part:
 `X̄ = ā + b̄`.

-Because of this it is required that all differential types `D` must implement `+`: `+(::D, ::D)::D`.
+This requires that all differential types `D` must implement `+`: `+(::D, ::D)::D`.

 We can note that in this particular case `ā` and `b̄` will both be arrays.
-This operation (`X̄ = ā + b̄`) will allocates 1 array to hold `ā` and another to hold `b̄`, and a third to hold `ā + b̄`.
+This operation (`X̄ = ā + b̄`) will allocate one array to hold `ā`, another one to hold `b̄`, and a third one to hold `ā + b̄`.
-Three allocations.
+This is three allocations.
-Allocations are not free, they increase the time the program takes to run by a nontrivial amount.
-Even with a good allocator and a good garbage collector.
+Allocations are not free, they increase the time the program takes to run by a nontrivial amount, even with a good allocator and a good garbage collector.

 ### Maybe-mutating accumulation (`add!!`)
 We can note that in the above that neither `ā` nor `b̄` are ever used again after accumulating to get `X̄`.
-Further `Array`s are mutable.
+Furthermore, `Array`s are mutable.
 That means we could over-write either `ā` or `b̄` and use the result as `X̄`:
 ```julia
 ā .+= b̄